gudasergey/fdmnes/source/readme_prog.txt

 zmumps_root.h
 zmumps_struc.h

-If no MUMS library are avalable (calculation will be far more CPU and time demanding) mat_solve_mumps.f90 must be replaced by mat_solve_gaussian.f90 With sequential calculations not_mpi.f90 must also be compiled and linked.
+If no MUMS library are avalable mat_solve_mumps.f90 must be replaced by mat_solve_gaussian.f90 With sequential calculations not_mpi.f90 must also be compiled and linked.

    when no LAPAK and BLAS libraries are avalable, they can be replaced by sub_util.f (only without MUMPS)

-The makefile for sequential code using MUMPS library.
+le makefile for sequential code using MUMPS library.
 Makefile_gaussian is an example of very simple makefile for sequential code using Gaussian solver without any library.